 - Work on your essay or personal statement

 Keep in mind; many graduate programs require an interview, resume or CV as part of the consideration process for acceptance.
-Consult the Career Planning Center for assistance with your resume, CV or mock interviews.
+Consult the Institute of Career Development and Graduate School Planning for assistance with your resume, CV or mock interviews.

 Graduate School Information